netdata/netdata/health/REFERENCE.md

    every: 10s
 ```

-The alarm will be evaluated every 10 seconds.
+The alert will be evaluated every 10 seconds.

 ```yaml
     warn: $this > ( 5 * $update_every)
     crit: $this > (10 * $update_every)
 ```

-If these result in non-zero or true, they trigger the alarm.
+If these result in non-zero or true, they trigger the alert.

-- `$this` refers to the value of this alarm (i.e. the result of the `calc` line.
+- `$this` refers to the value of this alert (e.g. the result of the `calc` line).
      We could also use `$apache_last_collected_secs`.

 `$update_every` is the update frequency of the chart, in seconds.